philip-s/-SDM72D-Modbus-v2-Domoticz-plugin-/README.md

 More info can be found in the modbus manual of this energy meter: https://stromzähler.eu/media/pdf/93/17/d7/SDM72DM-V2.pdf

 ## Prerequisites
-You need a orking Domoticz instance with working python plugin service (see logs in domoticz)<br>
+You need a working Domoticz instance with working python plugin service (see logs in domoticz)<br>
 This plugin requires python modules: <br>
 - pyserial -> https://pythonhosted.org/pyserial/ <br>
 - minimalmodbus -> http://minimalmodbus.readthedocs.io<br>